icopy-site/awesome-cn/docs/awesome/awesome-zsh-plugins.md

 - [take](https://github.com/amyreese/zsh-take) - Replicates `take` from [oh-my-zsh](https://ohmyz.sh/).
 - [tasko](https://github.com/knid/tasko) - Allows you to annotate [TaskWarrior](https://github.com/GothenburgBitFactory/taskwarrior) tasks.
 - [telepresence](https://github.com/alexgervais/telepresence-ps1) - Add the current [Telepresence](https://www.telepresence.io/) connection status and context to your ZSH prompt.
+- [tempit](https://github.com/idirxv/tempit) - Helps you create, manage, and navigate temporary directories with ease.
+It provides a persistent tracking system so your temporary directories won't get lost.
 - [terminal-aliases](https://github.com/dvir-levy/terminal-aliases) - Adds convenience aliases for `terraform`, `git` and more.
 - [terminal-app](https://github.com/the8/terminal-app.zsh) - A plugin for integrating with the new macOS El Capitan Terminal.app features.
 - [terminal-title](https://github.com/AnimiVulpis/zsh-terminal-title) - Adds a `set-term-title` function you can use to title terminal windows.